 Where to look to find a home inspector

-It falls on you, as the home buyer, to properly vet an inspector to ensure that he or she is qualified to do the job we’re asking of them.
+As the home buyer, it falls on you to properly vet an inspector to ensure that he or she is qualified to do the job we’re asking of them.

 You might even be able to answer some of these questions on your own by visiting the company’s website.